Table of Contents:

 - How much time do you spend sewing each month?

-A real comparison of models on the market (e.g., from JUKI) can guide the purchase:
+A real comparison of models on the market (e.g., from JUKI) can guide your purchase:

 👉 JUKI sergers

-This section provides practical advice based on experience to avoid common mistakes.
+This section offers practical advice to avoid common mistakes.

 Common mistakes to avoid when buying